-The healthcare and government/military markets are very similar in scope, relative to energy management systems.
+The healthcare and governmental markets are very similar in scope, relative to energy management systems.
 A key differentiator in these environments is the specific implementation being considered.
 Each market utilizes BAS/BMS for wide scale energy management initiatives.
 When addressing housing environments, including elderly care and assisted living facilities and military dormitories or barracks, Telkonet's EcoSmart Platform is able to provide increased energy savings and efficiency.
 Competitors operating in the BAS/BMS space include Honeywell, Schneider Electric, Johnson Controls, Siemens, Trane and others, many of whom Telkonet partners with to provide a comprehensive and integrated energy management solution to effectively address energy efficiency opportunities in all types of facilities.
+The MDU market is split into two distinct categories, public and upscale residential housing.
+Public housing benefits similarly to hospitality and educational housing where intelligent, occupancy-based automation reduces operating costs.
+Upscale residential facilities benefit from exclusive automation solutions and centralized data reporting resulting in maintenance efficiencies.